 Scheduling an appointment

-Your first appointment will last up to 60 minutes and will include both a thorough assessment and treatment.
+Your first appointment will be between 45 and 60 minutes and will include both a thorough assessment and treatment.
 Please be prepared to answer some in depth questions regarding your condition, as this subjective part of the assessment will drive the physical examination.

 As the examination continues the Physiotherapist will be able to identify the structures at fault and the underlying cause of the problem.
 This will be explained clearly to you and any questions regarding the findings will be happily answered.
 Using the examination findings, your Physiotherapist will then formulate a treatment plan and begin the required manual therapy at this first visit.
 You may also be instructed through some exercises to do at home that will enhance the manual therapy and your recovery.